What is a service mesh?

 - Sidecars placed next to a container cluster is effective in managing network services.

-- Runtime instances increase by utilizing a service mesh.
+- Runtime instances increase through use of a service mesh.

-- Adds an extra step where each service call must first run through the sidecar proxy.
+- Each service call must first run through the sidecar proxy, which adds a step.

-- Service meshes do not address issues such as integrating with other services or systems and routing type or transformation mapping.
+- Service meshes do not address integration with other services or systems, and routing type or transformation mapping.

 The service mesh market

-Istio is an open source service mesh provided by Google, IBM and Lyft.
-Istio is designed as a universal control plane first targeted for Kubernetes deployments, but can be used on multiple platforms.
+Istio, an open source service mesh provided by Google, IBM and Lyft, is a universal control plane originally targeted for Kubernetes deployments, but architects can use it on multiple platforms.
 Its data plane relies on proxies called Envoy sidecars.
-This service mesh features security measures such as identity and key management.
-It also supports fault injection and hybrid deployment.

-Linkerd is another open source, multiplatform service mesh.
-Linkerd was developed by Buoyant and is built on Twitter's Finagle library.
+Linkerd, another open source, multiplatform service mesh, was developed by Buoyant and is built on Twitter's Finagle library.
 This service mesh supports platforms such as Kubernetes, Docker and Amazon ECS.
-Features include built-in service discovery and control plane, Namerd.